 As we pursue our established programs and community initiative, we began the Miraca Philanthropy in 2018 in conjunction with the Group’s CSR initiatives.
 After a successful inaugural year, we will continuously refine our unique Miraca approach to facing the social issues of our times through the process of trial and error.

-The Miraca Group aims to promote philanthropy that creates a healthy and prosperous society and act beyond our business domain.
-We will effectively utilize available resources and serve as a member of the global community while continuously publicizing our outcomes quantitatively and qualitatively.
+The Miraca Group promotes philanthropy that creates a healthy and prosperous society and goes beyond our business domain.
+We will effectively utilize available resources and serve as a member of the global community while continuously disclosing our outcomes quantitatively and qualitatively.

-- We aim to resolve social issues on health, human resources, the environment, local communities and disasters.
-Collaborating with NPOs, patients associations and other organizations that develop unique activities, we address care-related issues over the long term in particular.
+- We aim to resolve social issues on health, human resources, the environment, local communities and disasters, in collaboration with NPOs, patients associations and other organizations advancing innovative activities.
+We address care-related issues over the long term in particular.

-- We develop various support programs and operate them effectively so that the voluntary involvement of employees in philanthropic activities leads to their personal growth and sense of fulfillment and pride as a group employee.
+- We offer various support programs and seek to run them effectively so that the voluntary involvement of employees in philanthropic activities leads to their personal growth and sense of fulfillment and pride as a group employee.

 - We strive to create novel ideas that merge the knowledge and issue awareness gained through philanthropic activities and the technological expertise cultivated through our business, and to develop philanthropic programs that leverage the various skills and problem awareness of each employee, to continually redefine our corporate identity.